jaleksandra395/Codac/README.md

 ## Example of use
 After instalation all of neccessary packages, run the following comand:
 ```
-python3 src/spark_filter/main.py --file_one "./datasets/dataset_one.csv" --file_two "./datasets/dataset_two.csv" --countries "Netherlands" "United Kingdom"
+Codac --file_one "./datasets/dataset_one.csv" --file_two "./datasets/dataset_two.csv" --countries "Netherlands" "United Kingdom"
 ```
 Explanation:
-* _python3_ is a language used to run this script
-* _main.py_ is the main file of the application
 * _--file_one_ is the argument name for the first dataset file
 * _"./datasets/dataset_one.csv_" is the path for the fist dataset file
 * _--file_two_ is the argument name for the second dataset file
 * _"./datasets/dataset_two.csv"_ is the path for the second dataset file
 * _--countries_ is the argument for the list containing country names by which the first dataset will be filtered
 * _"Netherlands"_ is the country by which the first dataset will be filtered
 * _"United Kingdom"_ is also the country by which the first dataset will be filtered, this value contains three double quotes because of the appearing space.
+These arguments are default, so user do not need to provide them.